DNSCrypt/doh-server/README.md

 ## Installation

+### Option 1: precompiled binaries for Linux

+Precompiled tarballs and Debian packages for Linux/x86_64 [can be downloaded here](https://github.com/jedisct1/doh-server/releases/latest).

-### From source code
+### Option 2: from source code

 This requires the [`rust`](https://rustup.rs) compiler to be installed.

-With built-in support for HTTPS (default):
+* With built-in support for HTTPS (default):

 ```sh
 cargo install doh-proxy
 ```

-Without built-in support for HTTPS:
+* Without built-in support for HTTPS:

 ```sh
 cargo install doh-proxy --no-default-features